The Ultimate Checklist for Implementing a Workplace Food Program

 Workplace Food Program Checklist

-• Survey employees to understand what your employees want in terms of food options (variety, dietary preferences, etc.).
+• Survey employees to understand what they want in terms of food options (variety, dietary preferences, etc.).

 • Determine the scale of the food program based on the number of employees onsite per day.